value-driven-io/vai-studio-website/operator-dashboard/README.md

-# 🚤 VAI Operator Dashboard - Grow Your French Polynesian Tourism Business
+# 🚤 VAI Operator Dashboard - Grow Your French Polynesian Tourism Business with a local Platform

 **Transform Your Tourism Business with Digital Excellence**